academic-resources/odin/TOPStyleGuide.md

 ### ** Exerpt
->A brief summary about what this lesson is about and why the topics or concepts it covers are important.**
+>A brief summary about what this lesson is about and why the topics or concepts it covers are important :**

 ---